DisCoTec/discotec.github.io/2023/coordination.md

 ### Special issues

 Following the tradition of previous editions of COORDINATION, depending on the quality and number of the submissions, we will organise special issues of selected papers in reputable journals like the journal of [Science of Computer Programming](https://www.journals.elsevier.com/science-of-computer-programming/)'s [Software Track](https://www.journals.elsevier.com/science-of-computer-programming/call-for-software/a-new-software-track-on-original-software-publications-science-of-computer-programming) for tool papers and the journal of [Logical Methods in Computer Science](https://lmcs.episciences.org) for the remaining categories.

+### Proceedings and Special Issues from Previous Editions

+**Proceedings**
+The proceedings of previous editions of COORDINATION are available on [SpringerLink](https://link.springer.com/conference/coordination)

+**Special Issues**
+Special issues hosted by more recent editions of COORDINATION are listed below.

+* Selected Papers of Coordination 2019,  Special Issue of Logical Methods in Computer Science, edited by Emilio Tuosto and Hanne Riis Nielsen.
+Available at: https://lmcs.episciences.org/volume/view/id/377

+* Selected Tool Papers of Coordination 2019, Special Issue of Science of Computer Programming, edited by Hugo Torres Vieira and Omar Inverso.
+Available at:  https://www.sciencedirect.com/journal/science-of-computer-programming/special-issue/10H4835TWK9

+* Selected Papers of Coordination 2020, Special Issue of Logical Methods in Computer Science, edited by Simon Bliudze and Laura Bocchi.
+Available at: https://lmcs.episciences.org/volume/view/id/415

+* Selected Papers of Coordination 2021, Special Issue of Logical Methods in Computer Science, edited by Ferruccio Damiani and Ornela Dardha.
+Ongoing.
+Expected to appear before June 2023.

+* Selected Tool Papers of Coordination 2020 and Coordination 2021, Special Issue of Science of Computer Programming, edited by Hugo Vieira, Omar Inverso and Giorgio Audrito.
+Expected to appear before June 2023.

+* Selected Papers of Coordination 2022, Special Issue of Logical Methods in Computer Science, edited by Maurice ter Beek and Marjan Sirjani.
+In preparation.

+* Selected Software Artifacts from the Papers of DisCoTec 2022 - 17th International Federated Conference on Distributed Computing Techniques, Special Issue of Science of Computer Programming, edited by Ferruccio Damiani, David Eyers and Anna Philippou.
+In preparation.

 ## EAPLS Artefact Badging